What are Drag-Along Rights?

 #1 – Majority Shareholders

-The majority shareholders who also form a part or whole of the owners of the company exercise this right at the time of mergers and acquisitions, only because there lays a benefit to them.
-During M&As the buyer may pose a condition that they require 100% ownership in the acquired company, and may offer a little extra than that offered.
-In such a case, the owners may receive more by exercising these drag-along rights.
+The majority of shareholders who also form a part or whole of the owners of the company exercise this right at the time of mergers and acquisitions only because there is a benefit to them.
+During M&As, the buyer may pose a condition that they require 100% ownership in the acquired company and may offer a little extra than that offered.
+The owners may receive more by exercising these drag-along rights in such a case.

 #2 – Minority Shareholders

-Rights of minority shareholders are protected by a clause, as per which they shall be paid the same amount for selling their stake in the company that would have been paid by any other seller in the market.
+A clause protects the rights of minority shareholders as per which they shall be paid the same amount for selling their stake in the company that any other seller would have paid in the market.

 #3 – Buyers of the Company

-For the buyers, the biggest benefit is that they get 100% ownership in the firm.
-This eliminates disturbances from their procedures and policies to run the company.
+For the buyers, the biggest benefit is that they get 100% ownership of the firm.
+It eliminates disturbances from their procedures and policies to run the company.
 Even if they are required to pay a higher amount to acquire the concerned company, they are interested since it ensures a means to run the company better.

-This has been a guide to what are Drag-Along Rights?
-Here we discuss the features of Drag-along rights along with its benefits to the majority shareholder, minority shareholders, and the buyer.
+This article has been a guide to what are Drag-Along Rights.
+Here we explain the examples, features, and benefits of shareholders, and the buyer.
 You may learn more about Private Equity from the following articles –